 Seven Purple Tigers are Freiburg Germany’s indie rock act for the ages.
-Formed in 2015 by American frontman Austin Horn and German lead guitarist Philip Dyszy in Krakow, Poland, the quartet is launching into the scene with their own brand of high-energy, pop-infused indie rock music.
+Formed in 2015 by American singer Austin Horn and German lead guitarist Philip Dyszy in Krakow, Poland, the quartet is launching into the scene with their own brand of high-energy, pop-infused indie rock music.
 Combining a unique sound with an exciting stage show, Seven Purple Tigers bring their A-game to both the stage and the studio.

 Horn and Dyszy met through a student cover band while both studying on Erasmus in Krakow.
-While Horn had landed himself in the band through chance acquaintances, Dyszy had been scheming since long before his arrival in Krakow to find musicians with whom to create the next big rock act.
+While Horn had landed themselves in the band through chance acquaintances, Dyszy had been scheming since long before his arrival in Krakow to find musicians with whom to create the next big rock act.
 Their studies soon gave way to long hours of writing music when after the first practice, Phil suggested the two work together outside of the cover band to form their own project.
 By December, 2015, a band called The P.A.
 System had been formed.
 While still gracing the stage with the ESN Band, the pair began writing original songs at an alarming rate in Phil’s riverside apartment in the shadow of the Wawel Castle.

 Fast friends from the start, the duo began to craft a unique musical style combining their diverse set of influences, some shared and others novel.
 By the end of July, 2016, The P.A.
-System had written over 30 songs, and Horn and Dyszy, now bonded as brothers, had long since decided that the band ought to continue past the end of their year abroad.
+System had written over 30 songs, and Horn and Dyszy, now bonded as siblings, had long since decided that the band ought to continue past the end of their year abroad.
 The only obstacle standing in their way was an inevitable year apart.

-After Krakow ended, Phil returned to Germany and Austin to the states to finish out the last year of his university studies.
+After Krakow ended, Phil returned to Germany and Austin to the states to finish out the last year of their university studies.
 Albeit with difficulty, the two continued writing songs together, exchanging ideas and keeping the band alive despite being an ocean apart.
 Throughout this time, both honed their musical skills so as to be better once reunited.